stemjust4u/ina219/README.md

 SCL to I2C clock

 ### MQTT Explorer
-MQTT Explorer is a great tool for watching messages between your clients and broker.
+[MQTT Explorer](http://mqtt-explorer.com/) is a great tool for watching messages between your clients and broker.
 You can also manually enter a topic and send a msg to test your code.
-This is useful for first setting up your code and trouble shooting.
+This is useful for initial setup/debugging before implementing a final mqtt setup in node-red.

 # Code
 MQTT is used to communicate readings to a node-red server.

 RPi
 /demomqtt.py (can use the dict to use multiple boards)
 |-/piina219
 |    |-Mpiina219.py (ina219 module)

 Code Sections